-Steps to install Apache Spark 3.5 Installation on Windows – In this article, I will explain step-by-step how to do Apache Spark Installation on windows os 7, 10, and the latest version and also explain how to start a history server and monitor your jobs using Web UI.
+Steps to install Apache Spark 3.5 Installation on Windows – In this article, I will explain step-by-step how to do Apache Spark 3.5 Installation on Windows OS 7, 10, and the latest version and how to start a history server and monitor your jobs using Web UI.

 Install Java 8 or Later

 After downloading, double-click on the downloaded .exe file to install it on your Windows system, choose any custom directory, or keep the default location.

-Note: This article explains Installing Apache Spark on Java 8, same steps will also work for Java 11 and 13 versions.
+Note: This article explains Installing Apache Spark 3.5 with Java 17; the same steps will also work for Java 8, 11, and 13 versions.

 Apache Spark Installation on Windows

-Apache Spark comes in a compressed tar/zip files hence installation on windows is not much of a deal as you just need to download and untar the file.
-Download Apache spark by accessing the Spark Download page and select the link from “Download Spark (point 3 from below screenshot)”.
+Apache Spark comes in compressed tar/zip files; hence, installation on Windows is not much of a deal as you need to download and untar the file.
+Download Apache Spark by accessing the Spark Download page and selecting the link from “Download Spark (point 3 from below screenshot)”.

-If you wanted to use a different version of Spark & Hadoop, select the one you wanted from the drop-down; the link on point 3 changes to the selected version and provides you with an updated link to download.
+If you want to use a different version of Spark & Hadoop, select the one you want from the drop-down; the link on point 3 changes to the selected version and provides you with an updated link to download.